ZenarchistCode/ZenLeftovers/readme.txt

 https://github.com/ZenarchistCode/ZenLeftovers

+5th August 2022 Update Changelog:
+Added the option to drop items onto the ground or have the junk item remain in the player's hands.

 18th April 2022 Update Changelog:
 I made a few adjustments to make this mod a tiny bit more interesting and make some items not completely useless, but I don't think I'll tweak it much further as I want it to be a junk mod not a crafting mod.